loll31/haikuos-setSched/README.md

  -p : performance/low latency mode
 ```

-To apply sheduler mode at boot time, add setSched at the end of $HOME/config/settings/boot/UserBootscript file.
+To apply sheduler mode at boot time, copy binary in /boot/home/config/non-packaged/bin and add setSched at the end of $HOME/config/settings/boot/UserBootscript file.

 ```sh
 ../..